alechenninger/blog/posts/stay_calm_stop_mocking.md

 When all you need is a few stubbed methods, mocking libraries are great! **But the convenience of these libraries has made us forget that we can often do much better than a few stubbed methods.**
-Like aimlessly adding getters and setters _(do I have to write one of these about lombok now?)_, we have forgotten the whole point of object-oriented programming is that objects are useful, cohesive abstractions.
+Like aimlessly adding getters and setters, we have forgotten the whole point of object-oriented programming is that objects are useful, cohesive abstractions.
 No wonder OOP gets so much flak.

 Consider that test setup often has a higher order semantic meaning mock DSLs end up obfuscating.
 When we stub an external service call like